hdorgeval/le-livre-des-rois/CONTRIBUTING.md

 ### Markdown Guidelines

-- You should follow this [Github Guide on Markdown](https://guides.github.com/features/mastering-markdown/)
+- You should follow this [GitHub Guide on Markdown](https://guides.github.com/features/mastering-markdown/)

 ### Code Comment